OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

    - [Create releases](https://github.com/marketplace/actions/create-release-in-octopus-deploy)
    - [Start runbooks](https://github.com/marketplace/actions/run-runbook-in-octopus-deploy)

-And, given the nature of GitHub Actions as a service, other users have [contributed some Octopus-related actions too](https://github.com/marketplace?type=&verification=&query=Octopus+).
+Given the nature of GitHub Actions as a service, other users have [contributed some Octopus-related actions](https://github.com/marketplace?type=&verification=&query=Octopus+) too.
 Check those out if you’re after even more integration with Octopus.

 ## How to install actions {#install-actions}

 Installing actions in GitHub is simple:

 1. Find the action you want on the [GitHub Marketplace](https://github.com/marketplace?type=actions).
-2. Read the marketplace page to check for prerequisites.
+2. Read the Marketplace page to check for prerequisites.
 3. Click **Use latest version** in the top right (or select an older version if you need).
 4. Copy the code from the pop-up, paste it into your repository’s .yml file, and save.
 5. Make sure you read the action’s documentation to check for any extra setup and how to use the action.